Common Signs Of Abuse in A Nursing Home

-As skilled Charleston nursing home attorneys, The Bell Law Firm, PLLC, immediately requests and reviews a nursing home’s records, patient documents and inspection history.
+As skilled Charleston nursing home attorneys, Stewart Bell, PLLC, immediately requests and reviews a nursing home’s records, patient documents and inspection history.
 Our investigators interview staff, collect eyewitness testimony and request thorough medical examinations for neglected patients in order to expose the truth.

 We refuse to allow the most vulnerable among us to be victims of neglect at the hands of those entrusted with their care.
 Call 304-345-1700 now to schedule a FREE consultation with our team of legal professionals.

 Warning Signs of Elder Abuse and Elder Neglect

 While the list below is not exhaustive, the following warning signs are often indicative of nursing home neglect:

 Uncovering Negligence and Exposing the Facts